bitherhq/documentation/source/index.rst

    :align: center

-This documentation is the result of an ongoing collaborative effort by volunteers from the Bither :ref:`community`.
-Although it has not been authorized by the :ref:`foundation`, we hope you will find it useful.
+This documentation is the result of an ongoing collaborative effort by volunteers from the Bitherhq, we hope you will find it useful.
-We welcome new :ref:`contributors`.

-:q

 Contents
 ===============================================================================